sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 **Tool Proficiencies:** Land, water, and space vehicles, computers,

-multi-scanners, engineerís toolbox. **Suggested Equipment (Cost 18 credits):** Chemical light stick (5), common clothes, earplugs, entrenching tool, flashlight, plastic mirror, spraypaint, synthetic rope (50 feet)
+multi-scanners, engineer√≠s toolbox. **Suggested Equipment (Cost 18 credits):** Chemical light stick (5), common clothes, earplugs, entrenching tool, flashlight, plastic mirror, spraypaint, synthetic rope (50 feet)

-***Feature: Multitasker.*** Youíve developed a keen eye for useful material and pick it up almost without thinking.
+***Feature: Multitasker.*** You√≠ve developed a keen eye for useful material and pick it up almost without thinking.
 While traveling you can undertake two journey activities instead of one, as long as one of them is Salvaging.

-***Adventures and Advancement*.** No matter where you go, you donít forget your roots.
+***Adventures and Advancement*.** No matter where you go, you don√≠t forget your roots.
 Salvagers are usually among some of the most vulnerable of a given population, and either are or live with young children, the elderly, the unhomed, and the impoverished.
 The more you lend aid to such folk, the more the whisper network about you grows, even from port to port.
 Often overlooked, a child or beggar may come to you with important information they overheard.
 Furthermore, you can consult the whisper network yourself.
 If you roll lower than a 15 on an

 Investigation check to gather information while in a space port, capital ship, or city, your roll is treated as a 15.